Date functions and formulas in Excel

 7 Excel date formulas explained for beginner to intermediate levels: TODAY, NOW, ISOWEEKNUM, SUMIFS, etc. Get ready to learn with the help of Ted Jordan.

-Microsoft Excel offers a multitude of date functions and formulas: DATE, TODAY, NOW, WEEKDAY, etc. There are about 20 dates functions you can use in Excel.
-These date and time functions are handy to calculate deadlines, prioritise tasks, plan holidays or convert text to date data.
+Microsoft Excel offers a multitude of date formulas and functions: DATE, TODAY, NOW, WEEKDAY, etc. There are about 20 dates functions you can use in Excel.
+These date and time Excel functions are handy to calculate deadlines, prioritise tasks, plan holidays or convert text to date data.

 Today, we’ll share with you 7 date functions and formulas to use in Excel + 1 bonus tip.